Channel 4 F1: 2019 onwards

 Beginning 2019, Sky Sports hold exclusive rights to all races excluding the British Grand Prix.
 In September 2018, it was announced that Channel 4 had agreed to a sub-licensing agreement with Sky, under which it broadcasts free-to-air highlights of all qualifying and races, and live coverage of the British Grand Prix.
 As part of the arrangement, Sky will have rights to carry full series of Channel 4 dramas on-demand, while Channel 4 also acquired free-to-air rights to the Sky drama Tin Star, it continued to be sponsored by Bose.
 Qualifying and race highlights for Silverstone tend to be shown late at night.
 With the addition of the sprint format, for these races shorter sprint qualifying highlights tend to be shown on Friday evenings after Channel 4 News except for Miami and Austin which are shown on Saturday morning and Qatar which airs after The Last Leg.

+Occasionally, if race start times are brought forward, as was the case 2024 São Paulo Grand Prix and 2026 Miami Grand Prix, the late-night highlights can be brought forward, as was the case with Miami, which was moved forward from 1am to 11pm on Sunday.

 On 13 March 2019, three days before the first Grand Prix of the season, it was revealed that Channel 4 will not be permitted (under their agreement with Sky) to interview drivers in the "pen", hold interviews in the pit lane or hold a grid walk, these restrictions do not apply for the British Grand Prix.
 Furthermore, Channel 4 must adhere to these and other restrictions in order for Sky to consider agreeing to the same arrangements in 2020.

 For the 2020 season due to the COVID-19 pandemic, programmes for races 1-3 were presented from The Silverstone Experience as F1 limited the number of broadcasters on site.
 Clarkson, who works primarily for F1 TV served as Channel 4's paddock reporter, when they were unable to access the paddock.
 It also saw the introduction of a touch screen.
 During coverage of the Hungarian Grand Prix, it was confirmed that they would have access to the paddock for at least the British and 70th Anniversary weekends.
 However, despite being held at Silverstone Circuit Channel 4 were not allowed to broadcast the 70th Anniversary race live as they are only permitted by their agreement with Sky Sports to broadcast the race named British Grand Prix as was hinted at in an F1 Q+A before the 2020 season started.